hww/varp_text_display/README.md

     textDisplay.IsCursorVisible = true;      // Cursor visibility
 ```

-To render display use method _Render_ with two arguments: position and target resolution.
+To render display use method _Render_ with two arguments: position and target resolution object.

 ```C#
     textDisplay.Render ( new Vector3 (), targetResolution);
 ```

-For example this next fragment of code will print text which will looks like at picture below.
+Finaly as explample the next fragment of code will print text which will looks like at picture below.

 ```C#
     textDisplay.WriteLine("Text Display");